 Gina has been covering the legal industry for more than a decade, focusing on the intersection of the business of law, litigation and public policy.
 As the feature reporter for The American Law Journal, Gina covers a wide variety of legal topics that have a direct impact on viewers’ everyday lives.
 The goal is always to get to the crux of the issue and explain why it matters.

-In her role as a senior editor for ALM, the nation’s largest legal publishing company, Gina writes and leads a team of highly skilled journalists from around the country who report on and analyze how the world's law firms operate and compete.
+In her role as Executive Editor for American Lawyer Magazine and senior editor for American Lawyer Media's Global newsroom, Gina writes and leads a team of highly skilled journalists from around the country who report on and analyze how the world's law firms operate and compete.
 The team covers law firm finances, management, administration, expansion efforts, cybersecurity, litigation, compensation models, strategy and more.

 Regardless of the medium or subject area, in-depth, forward-looking coverage and analysis that offers a balanced perspective is at the core of her approach to journalism.
 For Gina, journalism, as in life, is about relationships.